CM2Walki/TF2/README.md

 If you want to learn more about configuring a TF2 server check this [documentation](https://wiki.teamfortress.com/wiki/Dedicated_server_configuration).

 # Image Variants:
-The `tf2` images come in three flavors, each designed for a specific use case.
+The `tf2` images come in three flavors, each designed for a specific use case, with a 64-bit version if needed.

 ## `tf2:latest`
 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
 It is a bare-minimum TF2 dedicated server containing no 3rd party plugins.<br/>